1. The commander in chief of a fleet.

 2. A flag officer.

 a.
-A commissioned rank in the US Navy or Coast Guard that is above vice admiral and below Admiral of the Fleet.
+A commissioned rank in the US Navy or Coast Guard that is above vice admiral and below Fleet Admiral.

 b.
-One who holds the rank of admiral, Admiral of the Fleet, rear admiral, or vice admiral.
+One who holds the rank of admiral, Fleet Admiral, rear admiral, or vice admiral.

 4. Any of various brightly colored nymphalid butterflies of the genera Limenitis and Vanessa, especially V. atalanta, having black wings with red bands.